-Protests, cost drop fuel drill lull
+Protests, plunging prices fuel drilling lull

 After a tumultuous summer, Michigan has experienced a lull in clashes between homeowners and oil and gas exploration companies.